 Great school and my kid had a very good time.
 School had good supporting system.
 Lot and lots individual care given to each student

 Polaris Christian Academy is a private middle school.
-The principal of Polaris Christian Academy is Nanci Griffith, whose e-mail is firstname.lastname@example.org.
-140 children attend Polaris Christian Academy and are mostly Asian; Hispanic; and White, non-Hispanic.
-The student to teacher ratio at Polaris Christian Academy is 13:1.
+The principal of Polaris Christian Academy is Nanci Griffith, who can be contacted at firstname.lastname@example.org.
+140 students attend Polaris Christian Academy and are mostly Asian; Hispanic; and White, non-Hispanic.
+The ratio of students to teachers at Polaris Christian Academy is 13:1.
 Olentangy Orange Middle School is one of the nearest middle schools.

 - Drawing painting

 |Native American or Native Alaskan||0%||%|